RobTillaart/timing/README.md

 |  microSeconds  |  00 days  01:11:34.967296  |  based upon micros()  |

-#### Tested
+#### Tests

-Code is tested on UNO and ESP32.
+Code is tested on UNO and ESP32, should work on all platforms.

-No performance tests as code is 'pretty basic'.
+No performance tests as code is 'basic'.

 ## Applications